tweag/servant-oauth2/README.md

 You'll need to make a GitHub OAuth application.

-The details of which you'll need to place in `./example-basic/config.toml`.
+The details of which you'll need to place in `./config.toml`.
+See `./config.example.toml` for an example.

 The most important detail is that the callback URL on github, and in the config, is set to the same thing: